casper-network/docs-redux/docs/operators/setup/index.md

 # Setting up a Node

-The prerequisite for becoming a validator is to set up a node and join a network as described here.
+To participate as a validator, you must first set up a Casper node and join the network.
+Node setup instructions apply whether you're running a validator, an RPC node, or an archival node.

 | Title                                                                           | Description                 |
 | ----------------------------------------------------------- | ----------------------------------------------- |